ItzAmeerHamza/carcinoma-cells-classification/README.md

 The following steps are performed in this task <br />

 1.Preprocessing: <br />
 Loading and preprocessing the HES stained images.
 As mentioned, cropping may miss target cells, and resizing may change features, so it's recommended to maintain the original image sizes if possible.
-Normalize the pixel values to a consistent range (e.g., [0, 1]).
+Normalize the pixel values to a consistent range (e.g., [0, 1]). <br />
 2. Prepare the labeled data: <br />
 Spliting the labeled dataset (62 images) into training, validation, and test sets, maintaining a balanced class distribution.
-We have used 80% of the data for training, 10% for validation and remaining 10% for testing.
+We have used 80% of the data for training, 10% for validation and remaining 10% for testing. <br />
 3. Transfer learning with pretrained models: <br />
-We have used Vgg16, Vgg19 and Resnet50.
+We have used Vgg16, Vgg19 and Resnet50.<br />
-Modifying the last fully connected layer to match the number of classes in your task (3 classes: -1, 0, 1).
+Modifying the last fully connected layer to match the number of classes in your task (3 classes: -1, 0, 1).<br />
-Freezing the weights of the pretrained layers.
+Freezing the weights of the pretrained layers.<br />
 4. Training with labeled data: <br />
-Using the labeled training set to train the modified model, following the steps mentioned earlier.
+Using the labeled training set to train the modified model, following the steps mentioned earlier.<br />
-5. Pseudo-labeling for unlabeled data:
+5. Pseudo-labeling for unlabeled data:<br />
-Using the trained model to predict labels for the unlabeled images.
+Using the trained model to predict labels for the unlabeled images.<br />
 Assigning pseudo-labels to the unlabeled images based on the model's predictions.
-These pseudo-labels act as proxies for the true labels.
+These pseudo-labels act as proxies for the true labels.<br />
-Combining the labeled training set and the unlabeled data with their pseudo-labels to create a larger training set.
+Combining the labeled training set and the unlabeled data with their pseudo-labels to create a larger training set.<br />
 6. Semi-supervised learning training: <br />
-Training the model on the combined training set (labeled + pseudo-labeled unlabeled) using appropriate loss functions that take into account both the labeled and unlabeled samples.
+Training the model on the combined training set (labeled + pseudo-labeled unlabeled) using appropriate loss functions that take into account both the labeled and unlabeled samples.<br />
-Common techniques for semi-supervised learning include entropy minimization, consistency regularization, or using a combination of supervised and unsupervised losses.
+Common techniques for semi-supervised learning include entropy minimization, consistency regularization, or using a combination of supervised and unsupervised losses.<br />
 7. Evaluation and fine-tuning: <br />
-Evaluating the trained model on the labeled test set to measure its performance using appropriate evaluation metrics.
+Evaluating the trained model on the labeled test set to measure its performance using appropriate evaluation metrics.<br />
-If needed, fine-tune the model by unfreezing and updating some of the pretrained layers while keeping others frozen.
+If needed, fine-tune the model by unfreezing and updating some of the pretrained layers while keeping others frozen.<br />
 8. Predicting on unlabeled data: <br />
-Using the trained model to predict the class labels of the remaining unlabeled images.
+Using the trained model to predict the class labels of the remaining unlabeled images.<br />
-Applying the same preprocessing steps used during training and pass the unlabeled images through the model to obtain predictions.
+Applying the same preprocessing steps used during training and pass the unlabeled images through the model to obtain predictions.<br />
 <br />